aurorawalberg/astro-blog/src/content/blog/test-i18n-next13.md

 ## Conclusion

-In this blog post, we have learned how to run tests with Vitest and RTL on internationalized React Server Components using next-international in Next.js 13.
-We have also learned how to mock the next-international functions we need to use in our tests.
+In this blog post, I walked you through what I have learned about running tests with Vitest and RTL on internationalized React Server Components in Next.js 13.
 I hope this blog post has been helpful to you.
 Happy testing!